 Once your attorney identifies the liable party, they can investigate their insurance policy.
 This investigation will likely provide the information they need for settlement negotiations.

-Because truck accidents are more complicated than car accidents, contacting and hiring an accident attorney soon after the collision can help your case immensely.
+Because truck accidents are more complicated than car accidents, contacting and hiring a Long Island personal injury law firm‘s truck accident attorney soon after the collision can help your case immensely.